 Yes.
 In February 2013 the Council approved the Treasury Management Strategy which allows the Council to invest for longer than 364 days.
+The council does not currently have any investments that mature in greater than 364 days.

 Appendix 2

 New Long Term Borrowing taken between 01/04/13 and 30/09/13: